-For PDR Masterfile set up, the following requirements apply:
+For Masterfile set up, the following requirements apply:

-- SC may elect to use the 60-minutes, 15-minutes or 5 minutes bid dispatchable options for PDRs.
-All PDRs with no election will be defaulted to 5-minute, and may be updated to 15 minutes or 5 minutes with a reason for the changes and an explanation of how the value is determined to be accurate.
-Additional information may be requested by the CAISO to confirm the explanation provided - Master File will store a Demand Response (DR) Type attribute, "DR\TYPE= 'PDR'.
+• For PDR and RDRR, the SC may elect to use the sixty (60) minute, fifteen (15) minute or five (5) minute bid dispatchable options.
+PDR and RDRRs with no election will defaulte to the 60-minute bid dispatchable option, and may request to update the option to a 15 or 5 minute intervals option with a basis for the change.
+Additional information may be requested by the CAISO to confirm that physical characteristics of the resource conform to the bid and dispatch option elected.

+• Master File will store a Demand Response (DR) Type attribute, "DR\TYPE= 'PDR'.
 This field will be set in the Master File based on the valid registration in the Demand Response Registration System.
 SCs will be able to view this attribute on the GRDT, but not modify.